Reflections on inner change, awareness, and lived experience

-These writings are not here to fix or teach.
+These writings are not here to instruct or fix anything.

 And if something stirs in you — a question, a knowing, a desire to connect — I’d love to hear from you.